[Avg. reading time: 5 minutes]

 Replay Attacks Due to Lack of Freshness

-- Add timestamps, or message counters to each request
+- Add a timestamp, nonce, or message counter to each request

 Example